-For a specific study, a single paper record of anonymous numeric infant participant codes linked to participant names is kept in a locked filing cabinet in a secure office and/or an electronic copy of that information is stored on a University-approved server.
-All electronic data, including images and video recordings of infant participants, use only the infant participant code and, for longitudinal studies, also the date of birth.
-Original video recordings are stored on a network drive which can only be accessed by BabyLab researchers with DBS disclosure.
-Back-up video recordings are kept in one or more of the following locations:
+For a specific study, a single paper record of anonymous numeric infant participant codes linked to participant names is kept in a locked filing cabinet in a secure office and/or an electronic copy of that information is also stored on a University approved server.
+All electronic data, including EEG recordings and digital videos of infant participants, contain details of the infant participant code (and for longitudinal studies also the date of birth).
+Original EEG recordings and digital videos will be stored on a network drive which can only be accessed by Oxford BabyLab researchers with DBS disclosure.
+Back-up recordings are kept:

-- on CD/DVD or external hard drives in a locked filing cabinet in a secure area - in University-approved cloud storage
+- on CD/DVD/external hard drives in a locked filing cabinet in a secure area - in a University approved cloud storage

-All other electronic data are stored on a password-protected PC in a secure office or in Universityapproved cloud storage.
-Only BabyLab researchers with DBS disclosure have access to the paper records and electronic data stored in these locations.
+All other electronic data, such as the output of data analysis and statistical analyses, are stored on a password-protected PC in a secure office or in a University-approved cloud storage .
+Only Oxford BabyLab researchers with DBS disclosure have access to the paper record and electronic data stored in these locations.